Dr Niall Cunningham

 Extending my work on urban space and inequality I am about to commence research as Co-I on a project funded under the ESRC’s Secondary Data Analysis Initiative seeking to understand the relationship between space and mental illness in Scotland under conditions of economic austerity.
 The project is led by Professor Jamie Pearce at the University of Edinburgh.

 I am also working on a small grant funded by the British Academy which uses historical census data, street directories and archival material in order to repopulate contested interface areas in Belfast just before the partition of Ireland.
-The objective is to try and assess the social and demographic impact of residential housing destruction on the re-affirming of inter-communal boundaries in the city at the pivotal historical moment.
+The objective is to try and assess the social and demographic impact of residential housing destruction on the re-affirming of inter-communal boundaries in the city at that pivotal historical moment.

 Teaching & Administration